alicht/rails-forms/README.md

 # We have th 'R', but are missing the 'C', 'U', 'D'

-So far, we've done `index` and `show` methods in our controller.
+So far, the above code has `index` and `show` methods in our controller.
 But!
 We are going to need some others in order to create CRUD.
 Which do we need?
 What do we get when we run `rails routes`?

 ## 1) 🚀 Create